Underwire bra: Health

 Underwire bras can rub and pinch the breast, causing skin irritation and breast pain, and the wire of a worn bra can protrude from the fabric and scrape or cut the skin.
-When the fabric of worn bra exposes an underwire, skin contact with nickel and other metals may cause contact dermatitis in a few women.
+When the fabric of worn bra exposes an underwire, skin contact with nickel and other metals may cause contact dermatitis in some women.

 Effect on lactation

 Underwire bras, like other constrictive garments, may contribute to clogged milk ducts during the nursing period.
 Fluctuating breast size during pregnancy poses another problem.
 Because underwire bras are rigid, they do not easily accommodate changes in breast size, and an ill-fitting bra that does not support the breasts correctly can cause discomfort and pain.
 For several days after a mastectomy, or as long as the breast is tender, a woman is advised not to use an underwire bra.

 Defibrillator use

 Use of an automated external defibrillator on a patient in a metal underwire bra can cause burns, and the bra should be removed by the first responder before the AED is applied.
 In their 2007 season, the television program MythBusters tested the possibility of burns resulting from using a defibrillator on a patient who is using an underwire bra, and concluded that while it is possible, it is not likely unless the metal underwire is exposed and paddles of the defibrillator are very close to it.